Honor Thy Father: Reception

-Following the success of Talese's previous book The Kingdom and the Power, his book on the mafia was primed for success, and quickly became a bestseller.
-Talese's use of literary techniques that were traditionally the domain of fiction, known as "New journalism", still was regarded with caution and many suspected the technique of fabrication; a charge that Talese has always strongly denied.
-A reviewer in The New York Times wrote that Talese's "fiction-imposed-on-fact has the unfortunate effect of making the whole story seem unreal."
-Also writing in The Times, David Halberstam criticized previous reviewers for failing to recognize that Talese's story was more real and had been criticized for not conforming to other reviewers' preconceived ideas about what the mafia should be like.
+Following the success of Talese's previous book The Kingdom and the Power, his book on the Mafia was primed for success, and quickly became a bestseller.
+Talese's use of literary techniques that were traditionally the domain of fiction, known as "new journalism", still was regarded with caution and many suspected the technique of fabrication; a charge that Talese has always strongly denied.
+A reviewer in The New York Times wrote that Talese's "fiction-imposed-on-fact has the unfortunate effect of making the whole story seem unreal".
+Also writing in the Times, David Halberstam criticized previous reviewers for failing to recognize that Talese's story was more real and had been criticized for not conforming to other reviewers' preconceived ideas about what the Mafia should be like.
 In general, however, the book was critically acclaimed.
 The Washington Post wrote:

 After the principals are all gone, the book will remain, a family saga as important as any we've seen in this country.
 It is a book about fathers and sons, about trust and betrayal, about the old style and the new; it is, of course, a tragedy, because the genre of the family saga, real or imagined, always seems to turn out that way.
 But the book is also a stunning comment on America and the failure of its romantic promise.

 Joe Bonanno disliked the book and refused to speak to his son Bill after the book came out.
 Joe reportedly spoke to Talese after publication of the book and said "my son was too sincere with you."
 Bill Bonanno was initially not happy with the book either, but after rereading the book he became more comfortable with it and asked Talese to inscribe copies for his children.

 By November 1971 the book had sold nearly 200,000 copies and a second printing of 160,000 copies was ordered.
 Paperback rights were purchased for $450,000 by Fawcett World Library, a greater sum than Fawcett had paid for paperback rights to Mario Puzo's The Godfather.

-Though Bill Bonanno was in prison when the book came out, he later cooperated in the production of a CBS miniseries, "Honor Thy Father", based on his role in the book and a Showtime miniseries, "Bonanno: A Godfather's Story" about his life.
-Before his death in January 2008, Bonanno also appeared in numerous news programs and documentary looks at the mafia.
+Though Bill Bonanno was in prison when the book came out, he later cooperated in the production of a CBS miniseries, Honor Thy Father, based on his role in the book and a Showtime miniseries, Bonanno: A Godfather's Story about his life.
+Before his death in January 2008, Bonanno also appeared in numerous news programs and documentary looks at the Mafia.

 Film

-In 1973, a film adaptation was made.
+In 1973, a TV movie adaptation was made.
 It was directed by Paul Wendkos, and starred Joseph Bologna as Salvatore Bonanno, Brenda Vaccaro as Rosalie Bonanno, and Raf Vallone as Joseph Bonanno.